ryurongliu/you-are-god/README.md

 ## Notes
 This game uses [MaxPy](https://github.com/Barnard-PL-Labs/MaxPy) and a Python server to communicate between Processing and MaxMSP.
-Instructions for local play coming soon.
+Instructions coming soon for play setup.